 Interviews can be quite a stressful experience.
 However, a little preparation beforehand will help ease those pre-interview nerves and give you the confidence you need.
 Practise your answers and do your research on your potential employer; the more you know, the better you will tackle any question that comes your way and the more likely you are to ace your buyer interview!

 Have you recently interviewed for a buyer position?
-What other questions did you have to answer?
-Share your experiences with us in the comments section below!
+What other interview questions and answers can you share with us?
+Let us know in the comments section below!